quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # Security Considerations

-An improperly configured or malicious data sender could cause a data receiver to acknowledge more frequently than its available resources permit.
+An improperly configured or malicious data sender could request a data receiver to acknowledge more frequently than its available resources permit.
 However, there are two limits that make such an attack largely inconsequential.
 First, the acknowledgment rate is bounded by the rate at which data is received.
-Second, ACK_FREQUENCY and IMMEDIATE_ACK frames can only request an increase in the acknowledgment rate, but cannot force it.
+Second, ACK_FREQUENCY and IMMEDIATE_ACK frames can only request an increase in the acknowledgment rate, but cannot enforce it.

+{{Section 21.9 of QUIC-TRANSPORT}} provides further guidance on peer denial of service attacks that could abuse control frames, including ACK frames as well as the newly herein specified ACK_FREQUENCY and IMMEDIATE_ACK frame, to cause disproportional processing costs without observable impact on the state of the connection.
-In general, with this extension, a sender cannot force a receiver to acknowledge more frequently than the receiver considers safe based on its resource constraints.
+Espcially, the IMMEDIATE_ACK frame does not only imply processing cost for receiving and processing the control frame itself but can also cause additional sending of packets.
+However, in general, with this extension, a sender cannot force a receiver to acknowledge more frequently than the receiver considers safe based on its resource constraints.

 # IANA Considerations {#iana}